If we had an award for the most iconic London market, Portobello might be the Champignon…

 So, Where Is Portobello Market?

-Location wise, you’ll find it in West London’s Notting Hill, along, you guessed it….
-Portobello Road.
-Best known for its pastel-coloured terraced houses, as well as some pretty great foodie, drinkie spots, Portobello Road runs from Notting Hill tube station to just past Ladbroke Grove.
+Portobello Market takes its name from its home street in Notting Hill, Portobello Road.
+Best known for its pastel-coloured terraced houses, as well as some pretty great foodie spots, Portobello Road runs from Notting Hill tube station to just past Ladbroke Grove.
 Although, if the pavements could talk, they’d tell you it’s not always been gin palaces and Michelin stars…

 The History Of Portobello Market